-1. Compost socks are good in urban area protecting for stockpiles.

-2. Compost and mulch that your agency purchases or is required in a contract can count towards SB 1383 procurement requirements.
-Talk with your solid waste staff.
+- Compost socks are good in urban area protecting for stockpiles. - Compost and mulch that your agency purchases, or where the purchase is required in a contract, can count towards SB 1383 procurement requirements. - Talk with your solid waste staff.

-Socks can be filled with mulch or compost.
-Inspect materials inside socks for trash.
+- Socks can be filled with mulch or compost. - Inspect a sample of the materials inside socks for trash contamination.